First Time Renting or Buying

 And the cactus is also a symbol.

-only found in desert locations.
-They are a common fixture on RV
+found in desert locations.
+They are a common fixture on RV lots.

-trees when that season roles around.
-(The picture on the right
+when that season roles around.
+(The picture on the right was taken

 Checking Park